Conspicuous External Features

 Psychological aspects of patients with Conspicuous External Features (CEF).

-This brings me to a completely different point, nl. that society generally expects that patients have to adapt to society instead of asking the question how society can facilitate that adjustment.
-People with OCHOLA generally have from a lowered self-esteem tend to meet the expectations of society by being a kind.
-While it is the only way to be different to deal with and confidence, to enter and not to meet an image of perfection that is imposed by the society.
-I think the CMTC-patient association can play an important supportive role in here.
+This brings me to a completely different point, namely, that society generally expects that patients have to adapt to society instead of asking the question how society can facilitate that adjustment.
+People with CEF generally have from a lowered self-esteem tend to meet the expectations of society by being a kind.
+While it is the only way to be different to deal with and confidence, to enter and not to meet an image of perfection that is imposed by society.
+I think the CMTC-OVM patient association can play an important supportive role in here.

 Obssion with own appearance